Skip to content

 “If you can learn a simple trick, Scout, you’ll get along a lot better with all kinds of folks.
 You never really understand a person until you consider things from his point of view, until you climb inside of his skin and walk around in it.”
 (Atticus Finch in To Kill a Mockingbird)

-Broader relationship concepts such as forgiveness, sympathy, and love work hand-in-hand with our feelings of empathy.
-Overall, we will connect with people much more effectively when we focus to a greater degree on their needs, and less on our own.
+Other relationship concepts such as forgiveness, sympathy, and love work hand-in-hand with our feelings of empathy.
+In general, we connect with people more effectively when we focus to a greater degree on their needs, and less on our own.

 In the book STEPS, the third step of Empathy is stated as: “Seek forgiveness and invest in good relationships.”
 This extends the dictionary definition of empathy to a broader focus on making amends with others and fostering effective relationships.